mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 7. To close the Command Prompt application type `exit` and press return (Enter) to execute.

 ### Download
 At the time this post was written, the latest release of Anaconda3 was version 2022.10.
-It has been updated to the latest release version 2023.07-2 of Anaconda3.
+It has been updated to the latest release version `2023.09-0` of Anaconda3.

-The installer for Windows 10/11 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Anaconda3 2023.07-2 for Windows (ca. 898.6MB, 64-bit).](https://repo.anaconda.com/archive/Anaconda3-2023.07-2-Windows-x86_64.exe)
+The installer for Windows 10/11 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Anaconda3 2023.09-0 for Windows (ca. 1.02 GB, 64-bit).](https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Windows-x86_64.exe)

 {{% callout warning %}}
 From Anaconda3 version 2022.10 the installer is only available for 64-bit Windows 10/11 and will not install on a 32-bit version of the Operating System.